-Chapter 3: Keypad Operation and Features
+Chapter 3: Keypad / e-GRAB Operation and Features

 The keypad can store one authority code and four entry codes.
+ALL TRIMARK KEYPADS USE 5-DIGIT CODES, NO more, NO less.

-- The authority code is used to create entry codes. - The entry codes are used to unlock the vehicle.
+- The authority code is used to create entry codes - The entry codes are used to unlock the vehicle